Balloting for action

 Why can't I vote electronically/online?

-The law mandates that a ballot for industrial action must be conducted by post.
+The law currently mandates that a ballot for industrial action must be conducted by post.
 It is therefore not possible to participate in the industrial action ballot electronically/online.

-The law also states that a ballot for industrial action must be supervised by a qualified independent scrutineer, in this case Civica Election Services (CES).
+The law also states that a ballot for industrial action must be supervised by a qualified independent scrutineer, usually Civica Election Services (CES).
 CES is responsible for the production, posting, and processing of ballot papers.
 UCU cannot by law produce, post, or process ballot papers.
 It is not possible for UCU or CES to send out a ballot paper electronically for you to print out at home or at work.

 What happens after the ballot, or what action will UCU members be called upon to take?

-Once the ballot closes and the results are announced, the democratic bodies of the union--either the higher education or further education committee--will meet and determine the next steps.
 In other words, it is up to UCU members and their elected representatives to decide what action they wish to take after the ballot.

-In legal terms, in the United Kingdom--except Northern Ireland--a successful industrial action ballot (i.e. a majority 'Yes' vote and a turnout of 50% or above) provides a legal mandate for industrial action for a period of six months, starting from the date when the ballot closes.
+In legal terms, in the United Kingdom--except Northern Ireland--a successful industrial action ballot (i.e. a majority 'Yes' vote and a turnout of 50% or above) provides a legal mandate for industrial action for a period of 12 months, starting from the date when the ballot closes.

 What do I do if I have a question about the ballot that is not covered here?